openeuler-mirror/docs/docs/en/docs/Container/container-management.md

 ### Description

 To create a container, run the  **isula create**  command.
 The container engine will use the specified container image to create a read/write layer, or use the specified local rootfs as the running environment of the container.
-After the creation is complete, the container ID is output as standard output.
+After the creation is complete, the container ID is output to the standard output.
 You can run the  **isula start**  command to start the container.
-The new container is in the  **inited**  state.
+The new container is in the  **inited**  status.

 ### Usage